howerj/libforth/README.md

 repository, I will integrate this project into my multicall binary project (and other projects).

-The original files are in a folder called *original/*.
-Simply type **make** to get things working, this will compile the program and run it.
-Type **make run** to run the interpreter (and build if it has not been already.
+The original files are in a self extracting archive called *third.shar*, which includes some quite good documentation on how the interpreter works.

 # To-do